Follow these steps to apply for a hearing at the RTDRS.

 In or around Edmonton

-- the application must be filed in-person at the Edmonton office
+- The application should be filed in-person at the Edmonton office.

 In or around Calgary

-- the application must be filed in-person at the Calgary office
+- The application should be filed in-person at the Calgary office.

 In other Alberta locations